 Councillor Erik Pattenden queried the Council's exposure if the provider was unable to reach the income targets and the impact that this may have on the service levels of the contract.
 He further queried to what level maintenance had been held back over preceding years.
 Councillor Woollaston commented that there was a fixed price contract which was increased by inflation but that the risk would be taken by the contractor.
 Councillor Woollaston assured Councillor Pattenden that the contractor was very experienced and had undertaken a large amount of due diligence.
-Councillor Wollaston commented that the leisure centres would be transferred in as good condition as possible, albeit with three pending refurbishment.
+Councillor Wollaston commented that the Council had not held back on maintenance duties over previous years and that the leisure centres would be transferred in as good condition as possible, albeit with three pending refurbishment.